influxdata/influxdb-client-go/README.md

 ### SQL

 InfluxDB Cloud now supports the ability to query with SQL.
-With this support a user can pass in an SQL query to get a ArrowTable with results.
+With this support a user can pass in an SQL query to get a Arrow reader and iterate through the records.

 > :warning: Parameterized Queries are supported only in InfluxDB Cloud.
 There is no support in InfluxDB OSS currently.